 What It Takes To Become a DogWatch Dealer

-If your are responsible, enjoy working with people and pets, have good communication skills and want to own your own business, you have the core qualities that define DogWatch Dealers.
+If you enjoy working with people and pets, have good communication skills and want to own your own business, you have the core qualities that define DogWatch Dealers.

 DogWatch Dealers come from a wide range of backgrounds.
-Many DogWatch Dealerships are owned and operated by couples who both actively participate in the business.
-Many Dealerships are owned by women.
-Our Dealer network is comprised of young "go-getters" as well as recent retirees looking for a business opportunity - - and everything else in-between.
+A large number of Dealerships are owned and operated by couples who both actively participate in the business.
+Many are owned by women.
+Our Dealer network is comprised of young "go-getters", recent retirees - - and everything in-between.

 What they have in common is: